School of Humanities, Religion & Philosophy

 I joined the department in August 2018 having previously worked at the University of Leicester, the University of Liverpool and the University of Sheffield.
 I completed my PhD at the University of Sheffield in 2015.

 I have taught on a number of courses at different institutions, covering British politics, comparative politics and political economy.
-This year I am convening the modules, 1PT005 Comparative Politics (semester 1), 2PT008 Democracies (semester 1) 1PT002 UK Politics: Tradition and Change (semester 2) and 2PT006 Political Parties and Politicians in the UK.
+This year I am convening the following modules; 1PT005 Comparative Politics (semester 1), 2PT008 Democracies (semester 1) 1PT002 UK Politics: Tradition and Change (semester 2) and 2PT006 Political Parties and Politicians in the UK.
 I will also be teaching on the module 2PT010 The European Union.

 My research has two central focuses.
 The first centres upon on elections and voters.
 I have published work exploring the issue of legitimacy in low turnout ballots and am currently preparing a monograph exploring a new classification of elections (due to be published in 2019).
 The second strand of my research focuses on political economy within a British context.
 I have published a monograph exploring the notion of crisis, comparing the trade union crisis of the 1970s and 1980s and the banking crisis of 2007.